rschramm9/AHNC_MOTUS_KIOSK/BUILDING_THE_APP_README.md

 After RStudio builds the app it should pop-up the app in its own browser window.

-Two other things to note...
+Two other things to observe...

 1-When the app is running - on the Console tab will be a red stop-sign.
 Use that to halt the app to make changes or reload the config file etc